ozalt/Web-Scrapper/Main Application/WebScraperClass.md

           * **`conn.close()`:** Ensures the database connection is closed regardless of whether the `try` block succeeded or an exception occurred.
 This is vital for resource management.

 -----

-This detailed breakdown provides a clear, block-by-block explanation of the web scraper's functionality, ideal for presenting to other developers.